Learning Hub

 You will examine the practice and key issues of governance within organisations in the national and multinational context.
 The module combines theories, codes and regulations, corporate social responsibility and ethics in addressing how modern corporations could adopt effective governance to manage their role and place in society.

-This module will introduce you to a strategic approach to critically analysing and evaluating financial information with a view to enhancing your knowledge and understanding of financial strategy.
+This module on the top up international accounting degree will introduce you to a strategic approach to critically analysing and evaluating financial information with a view to enhancing your knowledge and understanding of financial strategy.

 The module explores the interrelationship between dividend, financing and investment decisions of an organisations.
 It introduces relevant theory and models, with appropriate references to real life organisations.